jdesolate/pitikitikitik/README.md

 Welcome to Pitikitikitik, a fun and playful app where users can share their favorite places through snaps and flicks.
 Capture and share your moments, and explore the beautiful spots shared by others.

+## Disclaimer
+This project is a work in progress and is currently built using MongoDB, Express, React, and Node (MERN).

 ## Features
 - User Authentication: Sign up, login, and manage your profile.
 - Image Posting: Upload images with titles and descriptions.